ethyaan/tribe-crypto-widget/README.md

     <img src="https://tribe.so/webflow-v2/images/TribeLogo.svg" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Tribe Starter App</h3>
+  <h3 align="center">Tribe Crypto ShortCode Widget</h3>

   <p align="center">
-    A template for you to develop apps on top of Tribe Community Platform
+    A set of shortcodes to add crypto currencies information into your post or comment
     <br />
     <a href="https://partners.tribe.so/docs/guide/index/"><strong>Explore the docs »</strong></a>
     <br />